Browse our full suite of resources on early childhood development.

 - Stage 5: Letter and Word Practice (3 to 5 years)

 - What Can You Do to Encourage Art and Writing Skills

 How A Child’s Writing and Art Changes Over Time

 Creativity is a bridge to learning.
-When your child is creative and curious, she can come up with answers to the problems she encounters—like how to keep the block tower from falling.
-Creativity helps your child become a thoughtful, inquisitive, and confident learner later on, when she starts school.
+When a child is creative and curious, she can come up with answers to the problems she encounters—like how to keep the block tower from falling.
+Creativity helps a child become a thoughtful, inquisitive, and confident learner later on, when she starts school.

-One of the most important ways that your toddler is tuning in to her creativity is by experimenting with art materials.
+One of the most important ways that a toddler is tuning into her creativity is by experimenting with art materials.
 As she grabs that chunky crayon and gets to work, you will see her art and writing change and become more controlled and complex as she grows.

 Stage 1: Random Scribbling (15 months to 2½ years)